Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: : Symbolic Tensor Graph Generator

 \subsubsection{\textbf{Collective Communication Matcher}}

-To handle the diverse communication requirements arising from various parallelization strategies, \sys uses a communication matcher to systematically identify and encode the required communication operations.
+To handle the diverse communication requirements arising from various parallelization strategies, \sys uses a communication matcher to systematically identify and encode the required communications.
 The matcher operates by analyzing the distribution patterns of tensors across devices and matches the appropriate collective communication operations based on the relationship between the distribution from the \textit{producer} that produces the tensor, and the distribution from the \textit{consumer} that consumes this tensor.
 This producer-consumer model is divided into two conceptual steps \textit{Pull} and \textit{Push} as \autoref{fig:coll_comm_pull_push} shows.

-In the \textit{Pull} step, data is gathered from all devices in the producer distribution to assemble a complete tensor.
-In the \textit{Push} step, this tensor is then distributed to devices according to the consumer distribution.
-To bridge these two steps, we introduce a virtual graph node that serves as an intermediate conceptual connector, enabling flexible mix‑and‑match between \textit{Pull} and \textit{Push} without adding any computation overhead to the final execution graph.
+During \textit{Pull}, data is gathered from all devices in the producer distribution to assemble a complete tensor.
+During \textit{Push}, this tensor is distributed to devices according to the consumer distribution.
+To bridge these two steps, we introduce a virtual node that serves as an intermediate conceptual connector, enabling a flexible mix‑and‑match between \textit{Pull} and \textit{Push}.

 For \textit{Pull}, the process of reconstructing the complete tensor from different distributions is defined as follows: